Mai-Sigurd/Mai-Sigurd.github.io/_news/Linklogistics.md

 related_posts: false
 ---

-Started a student postion in DevSecOps team in Link Logistics
+Started a student postion in the DevSecOps team in Link Logistics